turingschool/portfolios/students/1602/mark-miranda/mark-miranda-M1.md

 >**To Jared Roth:** Jared is great at breaking problems down into bite sized portions and really working through them one piece at a time.
 It was a weird short project that we don't actually need to finish, so yeah.
 Not too much feedback.

+>**To Claudia Kiesenhofer:** Claudia is a great partner.
+She has a strong grasp on problem solving without tying it to programming, which makes the programming process so much easier.
+She is deeply rooted in TDD and has a strong attention to detail.
+I would love to partner with Claudia on other projects.
+It was great to work with her and I feel like we had a good understanding of each others' strengths and weaknesses before going into the project.
+Claudia could use a tiny bit of work on workflow and shortcuts (using the mouse less), but other than that, she was great to work with!

 ### Feedback to Me